 This policy provides three separate avenues for individuals to express concerns relating to the use of animals in teaching, research, or outreach:

-Any individual may report concerns to the tip line maintained by the Office of Research Compliance in the Office of the Vice Chancellor for Research and Graduate Education (608-890-1273).
+Any individual may report concerns to the tip line maintained by the Office of Research Compliance in the Office of the Vice Chancellor for Research (608-890-1273).
 If anonymity is requested, UW–Madison will strive to maintain it, but it cannot be absolutely guaranteed.

 Any individual may report concerns to persons with authority over UW–Madison’s animal care and use program, which includes the chair of the appropriate Animal Care and Use Committee, the director of the Office of Research Compliance, the assistant director of Research Animal Resources and Compliance (RARC), the chief campus veterinarian, and the university’s institutional official.